worldnetworksr/worldnetworksr.github.io/_posts/2022-10-16-How to Install and Configure Apache Web Server on Debian.md

 ```
 Save the file.
 Repeat this process for your example.net.conf file, be sure to update your ServerName, ServerAlias and DocumentRoot for your second domain.

-Step 3: Enable Your Config File
+Step 3: Enable Your Config File.
 Out of the box, your server is set to read the default 000-default.conf file.
 But, in our previous step we made a new config file for each domain.
 So, we will need to disable the default file.
 ```bash
 $ sudo a2dissite 000-default.conf